(Ordinance LXXVI of 2002)

 20. Power to make rules.– Government may, by notification in the official Gazette, make rules for carrying out the purposes of this Ordinance.

-Promulgated by the Governor of
+Promulgated by the

 Section 4 renumbered as sub-section (1) by the Punjab Public Representatives’ Laws (Amendment) Act 2016 (XI of 2016) (effective from the 1st day of July 2015).